riscv-software-src/homebrew-riscv/README.md

     $ brew install riscv-tools

 If you have OS X Mavericks (10.9), `riscv-tools` will be installed from precompiled binaries.
-If you do not have Mavericks, `riscv-tools` will be built from source by `gcc-4.8`.
-If you do not have `gcc-4.8`, it will be automatically installed and homebrew will tap `homebrew/versions` to do so.
+If you do not have Mavericks, `riscv-tools` will be built from source.
+It builds with the default compiler (clang), but you can specify another compiler on the command line.
+For example:

+    $ brew install --cc=gcc-4.8 riscv-tools

 Testing